-This allocation funds contracts to identify and repair damaged pipes in the storm sewer system, and includes multiple projects each year as they are identified.
+This allocation funds the development and implementation of contracts to identify and repair damaged pipes in the storm sewer system, and includes multiple projects each year as they are identified.
 Areas with groundwater infiltration and significant structural deficiencies will be the focus of these identify-and-repair contracts.